paulodo55/serviceflow-ai/ADD_SERVICE_ACCOUNT_STEPS.md

 4. **Set up customer notifications**
 5. **Deploy to production**

-Your Google Calendar integration will be ready to compete with Calendly and other professional scheduling tools! 🎉
+ServiceFlow, a VervIdai software - Your Google Calendar integration is ready for professional scheduling! 🎉